SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/114_strIdharma-yogan_tApasyam.md

 +++

-Even if thousands of Brāhmaṇas come together,—who have not fulfilled their duties, who are ignorant of the sacred texts, who subsist merely by the name of their caste,—the character of the ‘Assembly’ cannot belong to them.—(114)
+The conditions of Women,—the Duties of the Recluse,—Final Release,—Renunciation,—the entire duty of the King,—and the decision of law-suits.—(114)